News

 We would also like to say a special thank you to all the splendid people on Twitter who have been enjoying and reposting our tracks to their followers.
 All the support and positive feedback has been incredibly heartwarming for us all.
 It makes our endeavours here seem worthwhile.

-Congratulations to Dark Company!
-They remained at the top of our charts for a fourth consecutive month with their awesome alternative / hard / psychedelic rock and funk song Dancing In The Dark.
+Still at number three is their awesome alternative / hard / psychedelic rock and funk song Dancing In The Dark.
 The version you can hear is still work-in-progress.

 Pete wrote the lyrics in 1989 and the song was originally performed by Alien Heat.
 Dancing In The Dark describes his memories of going nightclubbing in the West End of London after being revved up by his good friend Billy.
-Pete was not actually terribly keen on the song and would always refer to it as “Farting in the Park”.

 Back in the days of Alien Heat, Dancing In The Dark included Graham’s drum solo.
 This was when everyone in the band would roll a cigarette (or something a little more flavoursome) while he performed it, hopefully having the deed done and the object lit in time to carry on with the song at the drum solo’s conclusion.

 There has already been, and will also be, further news published regarding upgrades to other songs from Dark Company’s Alien Heat album in the coming days.
-We are busy fixing these in the hope of being able to repair broken gear and finish the guitars fairly soon.
+We are busy fixing these in the hope of being able to repair broken gear and finish the guitars very soon.

 Flicker‘s second album, HappySad, is under construction and you can listen to it as it stands right now by clicking here.
 Several more tracks are likely to be released in the coming weeks and months, so please keep an eye and an ear on our News service and Twitter.